deckhouse/sds-node-configurator/docs/LAYOUTS.md

 {{< alert level="warning" >}}
 Below is the order of actions for configuring additional disks for the case of primary cluster deployment and configuration when connecting to nodes via SSH.
-If you already have a working cluster and you are adding additional disks to its nodes, it is recommended to create and configure Volume Groups using the [LVMVolumeGroup](./resources.html#user-creation) resource, instead of executing the commands below on the node.
+If you already have a working cluster and you are adding additional disks to its nodes, it is recommended to create and configure Volume Groups using the [LVMVolumeGroup](./resources.html#creation-by-a-user) resource, instead of executing the commands below on the node.
 {{< /alert >}}

-Configure additional disks on the node according to the [«Full mirror»](#full-mirror) scenario:
+Configure additional disks on the node according to the ["Full mirror"](#full-mirror) scenario:

 1. Assemble a mirror from all additional disks of a certain type entirely (hardware or software).
 1. Create a Volume Group named `<vg-name>` on the mirror.